sharksmhi/SAMMdoi/README.md

 # make_DOI
-Python script for creating DOI:s and uploading data of  to Zenodo services (datacite.org) developed by Sh at SMHI.
+Python script for creating DOI:s and uploading data to Zenodo services (datacite.org) developed by Sh at SMHI.

 make_DOI is a data upload tool is build with Python Flask and jQuery-File-Upload, with multiple file selection and progress bars.
 The tool is based on the [flask-file-uploader] (https://github.com/ngoduykhanh/flask-file-uploader).
 All scripts are modified from Joan Sala Calero, Deltares; (https://github.com/markusSMHI/sip-html5-data-upload)